-Since the Recreation Management Strategy was published Forest organisations have been working hard to help people enjoy outdoor activities and also protect the Forest.
+The Recreation Management Strategy was first published in 2010, and since then Forest organisations have been working hard to help people enjoy outdoor activities and also protect the Forest.

 Safer, sustainable activities and travel

-- Several footbridges have been replaced by Forestry Commission and Hampshire County Council
+- several footbridges have been replaced by Forestry England and Hampshire County Council

 Improving visitor facilities

-- Lepe Country Park visitor facilities are currently being redeveloped
+- Lepe Country Park visitor facilities have been redeveloped

-- Camping in the Forest and the Forestry Commission have paid for two seasonal National Park rangers each year to encourage campers to walk, cycle or use the New Forest Tour and they provide family activities on the campsites
+- Camping in the Forest and the Forestry England have paid for three seasonal National Park rangers each year to encourage campers to walk, cycle or use the New Forest Tour and they provide family activities on the campsites

 Reducing the risk of inadvertent harm

-- Surveys of rare and vulnerable ground nesting birds (woodlark, Dartford warbler, nightjar, curlew, redshank, snipe and lapwing) have taken place to help us manage the Forest for their benefit.
-More detailed surveys of breeding curlews and the factors that may be affecting their decline are now being done
+- surveys of rare and vulnerable ground nesting birds (woodlark, Dartford warbler, nightjar, curlew, redshank, snipe and lapwing) have taken place to help us manage the Forest for their benefit

-- Local authorities are using developer contributions to fund a range of activities that enable people to enjoy the outside close to home and to reduce negative impacts when new residents explore the Forest’s protected areas
+- local authorities are using developer contributions to fund a range of activities that enable people to enjoy the outside close to home and avoid negative impacts when new residents explore the Forest’s protected areas

-- There are ongoing campaigns to protect the Forest – reduce animal accidents, stop people from feeding ponies, reduce litter and the disturbance of rare ground nesting birds.
+- there are ongoing campaigns to protect the Forest – reduce animal accidents, stop people from feeding and petting ponies, reduce litter and the disturbance of rare ground nesting birds.
 Picking fungi on the Forest is now actively and strongly discouraged

 Increasing health and well-being